Green Lanes (London): History

 Whilst it is undeniably an ancient thoroughfare, the age and origin of Green Lanes is somewhat uncertain.
 It possibly originated as a drovers' road along which cattle were walked from Hertfordshire to London.
 Its origins may date back as far as the Roman period.

 Route

 Green Lanes runs from Newington Green north along the western edge of Stoke Newington, thereby forming the border between Hackney and Islington, until it reaches Manor House at the eastern edge of Finsbury Park.
 As it crosses the New River over Green Lanes Bridge, it enters the London Borough of Haringey, it then runs 1.4 mi through the neighbourhood of Harringay.
-From the junction with Turnpike Lane the road temporarily changes its name and runs for 1.3 mi through Wood Green as 'High Road', resuming its Green Lanes identity again after the junction with Lascott's Road.
+From the junction with Turnpike Lane the road temporarily changes its name and runs for 1.3 mi through Wood Green as 'High Road', resuming its Green Lanes identity again after the junction with Lascotts Road.
 It then continues north for another 2.2 mi through Palmers Green and Winchmore Hill in the London Borough of Enfield, until it reaches the junction with Ridge Avenue and Green Dragon Lane at Mason's Corner.
 The northward continuation into Bush Hill at this point is now blocked.

-Sights

-Amongst the sights along its route are: